risc0/bonsai-starter-template/README.md

 Starter template for writing an application using [Bonsai].

-This repository implements an application on Ethereum utilizing the Bonsai network as a coprocessor to the smart contract application.
+This repository implements an application on Ethereum utilizing Bonsai as a coprocessor to the smart contract application.
 It provides a starting point for building powerful new applications on Ethereum that offload computationally intensive, or difficult to implement tasks to a [RISC Zero] guest, with verified results sent to your Ethereum contract.

 ## Getting Started